Import

 With Snowflake as a data source in Data Wrangler, you can quickly connect to Snowflake without writing a single line of code.
 You can join your data in Snowflake with data from any other data source in Data Wrangler.

 Once connected, you can interactively query data stored in Snowflake, transform data with more than 300 preconfigured data transformations, understand data and identify potential errors and extreme values with a set of robust preconfigured visualization templates, quickly identify inconsistencies in your data preparation workflow, and diagnose issues before models are deployed into production.
-Finally, you can export your data preparation workflow to Amazon S3 for use with other SageMaker features such as Amazon SageMaker Autopilot, Amazon SageMaker Feature Store and Amazon SageMaker Pipelines.
+Finally, you can export your data preparation workflow to Amazon S3 for use with other SageMaker AI features such as Amazon SageMaker Autopilot, Amazon SageMaker Feature Store and Amazon SageMaker Pipelines.

 You can encrypt the output of your queries using an AWS Key Management Service key that you've created.
 For more information about AWS KMS, see AWS Key Management Service.